AAC Board of Directors

 As a corporate body, the AAC directors have one client: the Ontario agri-food industry.
 The AAC board of directors has a unique understanding of funding program requirements, farming and agribusiness.
 It’s who they are and what they do.
 A complete list of the AAC’s membership and sectoral structure can be found by clicking here.

 Cor Kapteyn was elected to the Agricultural Adaptation Council (AAC) board of directors in 2011, where he serves as one of the two supply management representatives.
-Cor currently serves on the AAC audit committee.
+In 2017, Cor was elected treasurer of the AAC executive commitee and he currently serves on the AAC audit committee.

 Cor was raised on a dairy farm in Simcoe County.
 In 1978, he and his wife, Ricki, started a chicken broiler breeder operation, providing fertile hatching eggs for Ontario’s chicken market.